-- 3.1 Such sub-committees (research ethics committees) as established by the University Research Committee shall promote the University Research Ethics Policy & Procedure and ensure research adheres to this. - 3.2 Terms of reference and constitutions of research ethics committees in operation at NTU are available on the research integrity section of the University's intranet. - 3.3 Relevant School Associate Deans for Research or Research Operations can provide guidance on the most appropriate research ethics committee to which applications should be submitted.
+- 3.1 Such sub-committees (research ethics committees) as established by the UR&IC shall promote the University Research Ethics Policy and Procedure and ensure research adheres to this. - 3.2 Details of the research ethics committees in operation at NTU are available on the research integrity section of the University's intranet here. - 3.3 Relevant School Associate Deans for Research or Research Strategy and Operations can provide guidance on the most appropriate research ethics committee to which applications should be submitted.